opendevs-org/need-for-dsa/02-arrays/README.md

 - [1752.
 Check if Array Is Sorted and Rotated](https://leetcode.com/problems/check-if-array-is-sorted-and-rotated/)
 - [1848.
 Minimum Distance to the Target Element](https://leetcode.com/problems/minimum-distance-to-the-target-element/)
 - [1437.
 Check If All 1's Are at Least Length K Places Away](https://leetcode.com/problems/check-if-all-1s-are-at-least-length-k-places-away/)

+### Solutions

+Please post your solution on our discord server: [Need for DSA homework - Week 2](https://discord.com/channels/979773706534543420/1033695342534868992)

+You can also find solutions from your peers in variety of programming languages